What Are The Things To Know About Real Love?

 • Intentionally act with love in your daily life.

 While love can inspire a variety of positive emotions and reactions in your life, it also has an association with several negative feelings.
 No relationship is perfect, and you will likely face conflicts, misunderstandings, and heartbreak throughout your life.
 The downside to love is that when it goes wrong, it can lead to feelings of anxiety, sadness, depression, stress, jealousy, possessiveness, and even obsession.
+These emotional challenges can sometimes strain your mental health, making it essential to seek healthy coping strategies.
 Individual or couples therapy can support and guide you through difficult situations and help you learn better ways to communicate and express your love.

 Healthy, loving relationships should make you feel good about yourself and bring out your best tendencies.
 Keep in mind that “healthy” does not mean “perfect.”
 Healthy relationships include conflict—and ways to resolve it.
 Signs of unhealthy love may include: